OurSausalito.com

 Bettancourt — Joseph Bettancourt ran a restaurant in Sausalito in the late 1800’s.

-Bio — This San Francisco counter-service gluten-free French cuisine success was unable to make a brief run in table-service dining successful in 2014 in the old El Patio space.
+Bio — This San Francisco counter-service gluten-free French cuisine (successful in The City) was unable to make a brief run in table-service dining successful in 2014 in the old El Patio space.

 Blue Fin Inn — 1950’s occupant of the building that houses Saylor’s.